aleksei-g/34_timemachine/README.md

 Install extension for Chrome browser [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija).

 Open configuration of [cjs](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija) browser extension on the site you want to controll.
-Click on the link "your own external scripts", add [path](https://raw.githubusercontent.com/aleksei-g/34_timemachine/master/index.js).
+Click on the link "your own external scripts", add path [https://rawgit.com/aleksei-g/34_timemachine/master/index.js](https://rawgit.com/aleksei-g/34_timemachine/master/index.js).
 Don`t forget to press "enable cjs for this host" to enable custom JS.

 After that, a timer will appear on the page, which will count down for 5 minutes.
 After resetting the timer, motivating notifications will be displayed every 30 seconds.